monotok/zabbix-template-freenas11/README.md

 2) The FREENAS-MIB.txt will also need to be uploaded to your Zabbix Server.
 The MIB can be downloaded from your FreeNAS server and is located in /usr/local/share/snmp/mibs/.

+NOTE: If using Debian 10 then you will need copy "SNMPv2-MIB.txt" and "SNMPv2-TC.txt" to the zabbix host.
+See issue 4: https://github.com/monotok/zabbix-template-freenas11/issues/4

 3) Import the template

 4) Add the host, include the macro {$SNMPCOMMUNITY}